-Offered as a major, athletic training is a comprehensive program that includes prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psycho social strategies, evidence-based practice and more.
-It provides solid preparation for the national Board of Certification exam.
+Offered as a major, athletic training is a comprehensive program that includes prevention and health promotion, clinical examination and diagnosis, acute care of injury and illness, therapeutic interventions, psycho social strategies, evidence-based practice and more, culminating in a solid preparation for the national Board of Certification exam.

-Small class sizes, individual attention and ongoing faculty mentoring are hallmarks of the program.
+Small class sizes, individual attention and ongoing faculty mentoring are hallmarks of the athletic training program.

-COAST (Collegiate Organization of Athletic Student Trainers) is a BW student organization that puts you in contact with peers and career professionals.
+COAST is a BW student organization that puts you in contact with peers and career professionals.

 - National Athletic Trainers' Association

 - Ohio Athletic Trainers Association

 The honors ceremony is held annually in the spring.
 Recognitions include:

 Bonnie Raye Graduate Scholarship (in honor Bonnie Raye, who taught at BW and was the women's basketball coach, 1980-89).

 Dr. Lee J. Tressel Scholarship (in honor of Dr. Lee Tressel '48, who taught and was BW's football coach, 1957-80).